Enrolling at Native American Horse Education Foundation

-Students under 18 years of age must have signed approval to attend school from their parent or guardian.
+Students under 18 years of age must have signed approval to attend school from their parents or guardian.

-- Classes are held daily, 8 am to 5 p.m. five days a week.
+- Classes held daily, from 8 am to 5 p.m. five days a week.

 - Each farrier student will receive a Certificate of Completion for each course completed with satisfactory grades.

 - Required tools and accessories are provided by NAHEF and become the property of the student at the successful completion of course.

 - 1 pair pull-offs

 - 1 pair clinch cutters 1 hook knife

 - 1 nailing hammer